Vertigo: Causes and Treatment

 When I say vertigo you might think of two things: the first being the critically acclaimed film by Alfred Hitchcock starring Jimmy Stewart, and the other being the sudden sensation of spinning.
 Interestingly, vertigo itself is not an illness but a side effect.
 There are a vast number of possible causes of vertigo.
-For this discussion, we will focus on benign paroxysmal positional vertigo (BPPV)
+For this discussion, we will focus on benign paroxysmal positional vertigo (BPPV), causes, and treatments.

 Benign paroxysmal positional vertigo is a common cause of positional vertigo and results in brief episodes of instability and dizziness.
 These episodes are usually caused by sudden changes in head position, usually laying down.
 They can range from mild to severe, and sometimes dangerous if they increase the chance of fall injury.